redvasily/django-emailauth/README.rst

     - User registration and email confirmation;
     - Adding and removing emails to/from existing user accounts;
     - Changing default emails
-    - Changin email (for single email mode)
+    - Changing email (for single email mode)

 * Authentication backends: